sama-cc/Phase-2-Project/README.md

 3. https://cdn.wanderer.moe/genshin-impact/namecards/ - Used to populate character images.

+4. https://static.wikia.nocookie.net/gensin-impact/images - Used to populate character images for the travellers (Aether and Lumine).

+5. https://www.hoyolab.com/article/412910 - Source used as blank character image until a character is selected in the Create Team Form.

-4. https://api.genshin.dev/ - Original source for the db.json used in the json server back-end.
+6. https://api.genshin.dev/ - Original source for the db.json used in the json server back-end.

-5. https://www.reddit.com/r/Genshin_Impact/comments/j8fvow/genshin_impact_wallpapers_made_with_wallpapers/ - Used as a background for home page and html body.
+7. https://www.reddit.com/r/Genshin_Impact/comments/j8fvow/genshin_impact_wallpapers_made_with_wallpapers/ - Used as a background for home page and html body.

 ## License